 - Install low-flow fixtures to reduce the amount of water you use in your home.
 Consider replacing your faucets, shower heads, or toilets with low-flow options.
 Doing this will help conserve water in your local area and potentially decrease your water bill.
 The EPA states that when an average family installs low-flow toilets, they can reduce water usage by up to 60%, or nearly 13,000 gallons of water each year.1 In addition to saving money, you may also qualify for rebates or other government incentive programs.

 - Replace older appliances with new, efficient ones designed to use less energy.
-This reduces the impact on the environment and could result in lower utility bills — saving you hundreds of dollars every year.
-Plus, when you replace appliances, you’ll typically qualify for rebates through your local utility company and/or tax credits from the government.
+This reduces the impact on the environment and could result in lower utility bills.
+Plus, when you replace appliances, you may qualify for available rebates through your local utility company and/or tax credits from the government.

 - Install a “smart” thermostat to control how much energy you use in your home.
 You can either program the thermostat to heat or cool your home ahead of time or access it remotely using your phone to make adjustments.
 Most “smart” thermostats also give you tracking reports as a way to help guide your energy use.
 And, many allow you to remotely access other “smart” devices in your home, such as lights or locks.
 Over time, you’ll find that your home uses less energy and may even lower your monthly utility bills.
 Plus, your heating and cooling systems will likely last longer, because they will be used only when you need them.